Blog / Spider vs. ScrapingBee: No Hidden Credit Multipliers, Real Browser Control

 await spider.close();

-ScrapingBee offers AI extraction as a paid add-on that consumes additional credits on top of the base request cost.
+ScrapingBee offers AI extraction as a paid add-on.
+It consumes additional credits on top of the base request cost.
+So a stealth request (75 credits) plus AI extraction pushes you well past 75 credits per page.

 Output formats